 The two ways you can get charged with a DUI

 There are several legal concepts that deal with DUI cases, but the primary statute can be found in T.C.A.
 Section 55-10-401.
 In Tennessee, most violations happen in the various subsections.
 Most experienced and knowledgeable DUI lawyers know that this statute talks about two separate forms of DUI violations.
 The first kind of DUI violation is called an “appearance and demeanor” DUI and the second kind of DUI is called a “per se” or “unlawful blood alcohol content level“ violation.
 These two are different charges.
 Believe it or not, you might be found not guilty under one and still be convicted on the other.
 Without The DUI Lawyer you may not have ever come across something like this.
+When working with a Nashville DUI attorney, you’ll notice that it’s different from a DUI attorney in Calabasas CA.

 What’s “Appearance and Demeanor”?